Table of contents

 We must review what we studied regularly to remember the things we learned.

-With cramming, you will hold information in the brain for a short time.
+With cramming, you will hold information in the brain briefly.

 To interrupt the forgetting curve, it is best to space the revision intervals more out the more time passes.
 First, revise after 1 day, then 1 week, 1 month, 3 months, etc.